IsaacKhor/athena/README.md

 # What needs to be done #

-##Integrate users with LDAP##
-Need to sync Django authentication system with current CS users.
+##Change submissions to less complex path##
+Should just be stored in directory with submission ID as name

+##Automatically create email addresses##
+Should set user's email to "username@clarku.edu"

+##Allow file uploading when grading##

+##Error handling##
+Currently any errors (ie courses which don't exist, etc) will return "Internal server error".

 ##Add in auto-grader##
 Need to communicate with auto-grader.
 For each submission, a record is currently stored in the database and the submitted file is put into the filesystem.
-Need a way to detect a submission being added to the database and the location of the file to be sent to the auto grader.
+Need a way to detect a submission being added to the database and the location of the file to be sent to the auto grader (database listener)

-##More options for assignments##
-* Enforce deadline or not
-* Ability to change deadline (edit assignment)
-* Add option to write description in markdown
-* When to release autograder results (immediately, after deadline, or manually by instructor/admin)